 DOMINICAN PRIMARY SCHOOL ANTI-BULLYING POLICY

-> promotes respectful relationships among the staff and across the community;
+> promotes respectful relationships across the school community;

-> build empathy, respect and resilience in pupils;
+> build empathy, respect and resilience in pupils; and

 - In accordance with the Anti-Bullying Procedures for Primary and Post-Primary Schools bullying is defined as follows:

-Bullying is unwanted negative behaviour, verbal, psychological or physical which is conducted by an individual or group against another person (or persons) which is repeated over time.
+Bullying is unwanted negative behaviour, verbal, psychological or physical conducted, by an individual or group against another person (or persons) and which is repeated over time.

-The following types of bullying behaviour are included in this non-exhaustive definition of bullying:
+The following types of bullying behaviour are included in the definition of bullying:

-- deliberate exclusion, malicious gossip and other forms of relational bullying.(eg. physical aggression, intimidation, name-calling, damage to property and extortion).
+∙ deliberate exclusion, malicious gossip and other forms of relational bullying, ∙ cyber-bullying and

-- identity-based bullying such as homophobic bullying, racist bullying, bullying based on a person’s membership of the Travelling Community and bullying of those with disabilities or special educational needs.
+∙ identity-based bullying such as homophobic bullying, racist bullying, bullying based on a person’s membership of the Traveller community and bullying of those with disabilities or special educational needs.